Azam-Shi/BiMba/README.md

 ### Training Example
 - An example training script is available at:
   👉 [bimba_train.py](https://github.com/Azam-Shi/BiMba/blob/main/bimba_train.py)
-- Lists of training and validation sets used in this study are available in:
+- Lists of training and testing sets used in this study are available in:
   👉 [data](https://github.com/Azam-Shi/BiMba/tree/main/data)

 ### Inference Example